 You’ve asked yourself the seven questions about how ready you are for the IBLCE exam.
 What can you do now to make sure you pass the exam?
 I suggest you think about your preparation as a 3-step process.

-The IBLCE’s requirement for 90 hours of lactation education is the MINIMUM guideline for exam eligibility.
+The IBLCE’s requirement for 95 hours of lactation education and communication is the MINIMUM guideline for exam eligibility.
 Make sure you check out the Exam Content Outline, and plan your educational hours so that you cover the range of topics you can expect to see on the exam.
 A “hodge-podge” approach is highly unlikely to help you get the information you need.

 If you have done nothing more than sit in a real or virtual classroom and passively allowed yourself to be taught, that’s not the same as learning.
 If you haven’t used any active learning strategies, you’re going to struggle with this step.
 Once you learn the pertinent information, you need to retain it; without a clear plan for reviewing information, you’re not likely to call up that old information when you need it.